Italian Word of the Day: Cioè (that is / namely)

 I have something to ask you. – And that would be…?

-In everyday speech, cioè is also used (and some might even say overused) as a filler, that is, a word that allows us to take the time to gather our thoughts about what we want to say next.
+In everyday speech, cioè is also used (and some might even say overused) as a filler, a word that allows us to take the time to gather our thoughts about what we want to say next.
 It corresponds to a number of English fillers including I mean, like and you know.

 Cioè… non volevo farlo ma non avevo altra scelta.